 Wenk does think marijuana can play a role in helping potential Alzheimer’s patients, though, which was his main point in that article.

-He said some research has found smoking a small amount of pot — about one puff a day — for a long time after around age 40 may help prevent Alzheimer’s.
+He said has found smoking a small amount of pot — about one puff a day — for a long time after around age 40 may help prevent Alzheimer’s.

 And he said there’s epidemiological evidence that those who smoked pot in the 1960s are not getting dementia at the same rate as those who didn’t.
 He’s trying to test that hypothesis on animals.

 But there’s two issues with that: The pot we’re smoking now — bred and selected for certain traits over decades — is different from that of the 1960s.